James Bergstrom: Second Coming

 Meanwhile, Bergstrom co-founded the band Second Coming sometime in the early 1990s and was eventually joined by his childhood friend Johnny Bacolas, who had also been a member of Sleze/Alice N' Chains.
 This band also went through several lineup changes throughout its history with Bergstrom as the sole constant member before breaking up in 2008.
 Their catalog consists of three studio albums and one acoustic EP, all of which feature both Bergstrom and Bacolas.

 In 1994, they independently released their debut album L.O.V.Evil, which features a guest appearance by Layne Staley on the track "It's Coming After".
 Four years later, they signed on to Capitol Records and released their eponymous second album Second Coming.
 This album produced two singles titled "Soft" and "Vintage Eyes", the latter of which had a music video.
 Another track titled "Unknown Rider" was included on the soundtrack for the blockbuster film The Sixth Sense.
 The band split from Capitol Records in 2001 after the departure of Gary Gersh, the president who signed them to the label.
 Following the split, they independently released an EP titled Acoustic and third studio album 13.

 Second Coming were purportedly working on a fourth album that was due to be released in 2007.
 However, the band has since broken up.
 While the other members of Second Coming have continued to record and perform with other acts, Bergstrom has largely focused on family life but he still keeps in touch with his former bandmates.

+Career in Real Estate

+After leaving the music industry, Bergstrom transitioned into real estate.
+Based in Kitsap County, Washington, he has worked as a broker and the owner of Paramount Real Estate Group.
+In 2025, he was recognized by FastExpert as a “Top Agent” in Bremerton, Port Orchard, and Seabeck, and was named a Five Star Real Estate Agent by Five Star Professional.